Nastel/tnt4j-streams-zorka/README.md

 ### Manually installed dependencies

-**NOTE:** If you have build and installed TNT4J-Streams into Your local maven repository, you don't need to install it manually.
+**NOTE:** If you have build and installed TNT4J-Streams into your local maven repository, you don't need to install it manually.

 Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
 In this